-- 1. Launch your web browser.
+- 1. Launch your Web browser.

-- 2. Enter your printer's IP address in the browser's Address field (http://xxx.xxx.xxx).
+- 2. Enter your printer's IP address in the browser's Address field.
+For details, see Finding the Printer's IP Address on page 14.

 - 3. Click the Support tab.

 - 4. Select the PhaserSMART Diagnostic Tool link.

-- 5. Follow the instructions on the screen.
+- Follow the instructions on the screen.